hslu-ige-laes/lcm/docs/docs/quickStartGuide/addDataPoints.md

    - the new data point appears in the table
 1. Click `update data now` on the top bar right
    - the tab `Room > Temp vs. Hum` appears
-   - this tab appears as soon as one or more data point of the type `Room Temperature` and `Room Humidity`are configured in the same room.
+   - this tab appears as soon as one or more data point of the type `Room Temperature` and `Room Humidity` are configured in the same room.

+Cool, everything seems to work and the first analysis of the sensor data is possible.
+Continue to learn more.

 [Next](https://hslu-ige-laes.github.io/lcm/docs/quickStartGuide/nextSteps/){: .btn .btn-green }